rdbliss/rdbliss.github.io/_posts/2019-01-21-solving-a-recurrence-with-boundary-conditions-on-difference-table.md

 equalities, which wound up being invertible binomial transforms.
 What are the big takeaways here?

 1. Difference tables are amenable to attack by generating functions.
-The defining recurrence is quite simple to sum over for the natural generating functions we might consider.
-When we know some boundary condition, we might be able to wiggle our way into a nice equality.
+In particular, *the first diagonal of a difference table is the binomial transform of the first row*.

 2. Useless-looking equalities can sometimes be quite helpful.
 The binomial transform is one of those.
 (For more examples, see the [Möbius function](https://en.wikipedia.org/wiki/M%C3%B6bius_function) in number theory, which is famous for inverting sums over integer divisors.)

-3. Sequences are uniquely determined by the first entry in every row of their difference tables.
+3. Sequences are uniquely determined by the first diagonal of their difference tables.